Land Act of 1820

 With the high cost of transporting their produce and lack of internal improvements, the law was considered necessary because many farmers were having trouble paying off loans due to the additional economic hardships brought by the Panic of 1819.
 The previous Land Act of 1804 still included a minimum purchase (160 acres) too large for many individuals, and the price that was established by the Land Act of 1785.
 This was too expensive for the average family moving west.
 Squatters too were breaking the laws by trying to get land more cheaply; this was accomplished by moving onto the land before it was acquired by the government and put up for auction.
 Congress did not like these encroachments on Indian Treaties and had to do something about it.
 The act was instrumental in ushering in a new age of Western influence.
 The low price made it possible for settlers to move to the West, thus increasing the population in the west, and with it, Congressional states.

 Although the Land Act of 1820 was good for the average American it was also good for the wealthy investors, who had sufficient money to buy the lower cost land.
-Although the Land Act helped create a new age of Western growth and influence, it also increased the confiscation of land from Native Americans.
+The Land Act helped create a new age of Western growth and influence, but it also increased the confiscation of land from Native Americans.
 For earlier buyers of public lands however, and although helped by the eight-year credit extension, more than time was required to alleviate their situation.
 On February 16, 1821, the Relief Act of 1821 was passed to adjust debt repayment schedules for people who had bought public land prior to the Land Act of 1820, when the federal government changed its method of selling public lands.